-The association of the optional path group ID is to allow PCE determine which profile ID this path group ID must be used with.
+The association of the optional path group ID allows PCE to determine the profile ID to use with this path group ID.
 One path group ID is allowed per profile ID.
-The user can, however, enter the same path group ID with multiple profile IDs by executing this command multiple times.
+However, the user can enter the same path group ID with multiple profile IDs by executing this command multiple times.
 A maximum of five entries of path-profile [path-group] can be associated with the same LSP.
-More details of the operation of the PCE path profile are provided in the PCEP section of this guide.
+See Path Computation Element Protocol (PCEP) for information about the operation of the PCE path profile.

-2.2.20.4 Configuring SR-TE LSP label stack size
+2.2.21.4 Configuring SR-TE LSP label stack size

-Use the following syntax to configure the maximum number of labels which the ingress LER can push for a specific SR-TE LSP:
+Use the following CLI command syntax to configure the maximum number of labels that the ingress LER can push for a specific SR-TE LSP.